joachim-n/cream-dev/README.md

 Install Drupal with the Cream profile.

+Download and install your favourite toolbar/admin module and admin theme.

-If this works (!!) you should be able to create schedules and sessions.
+If this all works (!!) you should be able to create schedules and sessions.
+See the timetable module README for more info for now.